Summary

 - ^ Republican senators torpedo Jan.
 6 commission, Roll Call, Chris Marquette, May 28, 2021.
 Retrieved May 29, 2021.

 - ^ “Portman Votes to Protect Life, Supports Pain Capable Unborn Child Protection Act – Press Releases – Newsroom – Rob Portman”. www.portman.senate.gov.
+Archived from the original on September 24, 2018.
 Retrieved July 23, 2018.

 - ^ Dispatch, Jessica Wehrman, The Columbus.
 “U.S. Senate race: Where Rob Portman, Ted Strickland differ on hot-button issues”.
 The Columbus Dispatch.
 Retrieved July 23, 2018.